techswitch-learners/SupportBank-csharp/README.md

 # SupportBank

-This repository contains:

-* Some sample data for the SupportBank challenge
-* A sample solution

-Copyright © 2017 Softwire - All Rights Reserved
+This repository contains a blank console application ready to be used with some sample data for the support bank problem.